-Collierville boy seriously injured in Missouri roller coaster accident
+Collierville boy’s legs, arm crushed in freak roller coaster accident in Branson

 “They are talking about amputation,” said Ford.
 “He has had two surgeries so far since this morning –skin grafts, and he is going have at least six or seven more before they can even see progress.
 He’s heavily sedated and in a lot of pain.”

-Ford, who is the Shelby County Register of Deeds, said her grandson has Marfan’s disease and just 15% vision in one of his eyes.
+Ford, who is the Shelby County Register of Deeds, said her grandson has Marfan’s Disease and has just 15% vision in one of his eyes.

-“He just learned brail and learned how to be mobile with his cane,” Ford said.
+“He just learned Braille and learned how to be mobile with his cane,” Ford said.

 Ford said she is thankful her grandson is still with her but believes the accident could have been prevented.

-“My grandson, who is 13 explained he was visually impaired,” said Ford.
-“If they couldn’t both ride in the same cars together, they shouldn’t have allowed him to get on the ride period.”
+“My grandson, who is 13, explained he was visually impaired,” said Ford.
+“If they couldn’t both ride in the same cars together, they shouldn’t have allowed him to get on the ride, period.”

 The Missouri State Fire Marshals Office is investigating the accident.